-Texas shooting suspect in custody four days after five people killed over complaint
+Texas shooting suspect found hiding in closet under laundry days after five killed

 Five dead, including eight-year-old, in Texas shooting

-The gunman accused of shooting dead five neighbours in Texas after they made a noise complaint against him has been captured after four days on the run.
+The gunman accused of shooting dead five neighbours in Texas after they made a noise complaint against him has been captured hiding in a closet under laundry after four days on the run.

 Francisco Oropesa, 38, was arrested in the city of Cut and Shoot, Texas, the Montgomery County Sheriff’s Office confirmed on Tuesday evening.

-Authorities said that Mr Oropesa was found hiding in a closet at his sister’s house that had been previously searched following a fresh tip, reported The Houston Chronicle.
+Authorities said that Mr Oropesa was found hiding under laundry in a closet at his sister’s house that had been previously searched following a fresh tip, reported The Houston Chronicle.

 Officials say that he was arrested without incident at around 7pm CT at the address on Summer Hollow Drive.
+Task force agents moved on the home after a tip was received on the FBI tip line.

 “On Tuesday, May 2, 2023, at about 7.00pm, Francisco Oropesa, who was wanted in connection with shooting that occurred in Cleveland, Texas, was taken into custody in Montgomery County without incident.
 We would like to thank all local, state, and federal agencies who collaborated in this effort,” MCSO said in a statement.